leon4rd/test/README.md

-## How do you make Lady Gaga cry?
-Poker face.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!